What are your priorities when it comes to your health and fitness?

-Let’s say their old workout sneakers, which give them uncomfortable pain in their feet need to be replaced badly.
+Let’s say Fiona Feet has a pair of old workout sneakers which give her uncomfortable pain in her feet.
+These sneakers need to be replaced badly and with the quickness.

-Because their feet hurt so bad, this scenario gives them another excuse to skip workouts.
+Because her feet hurt so bad, this scenario gives her another fake hustle excuse to skip workouts.

-Let’s say they needed to stock their refrigerator with some healthier foods so that they have better options to choose from at home.
+Gary Grocery needs to stock his refrigerator with some healthier foods so that he has better options to choose from at home.

-Their refrigerator is still filled with garbage and the sad part is that they did not even get a second date with any of those women!
+His refrigerator is still filled with garbage and the sad part is that he did not even get a second date with any of those women!

 How To Make Your Health And Fitness A Priority